-Writing: Since 1994, I have been writing on pop music, culture, and politics for a variety of publications and outlets including: NPR, Vibe, Wax Poetics, LA Times, Oakland Tribune, Village Voice, SF Bay Guardian, URB, LA Weekly, Scratch, SJ Metro and Minneapolis City Pages, amongst others.
+Writing: Since 1994, I have been writing on pop music, culture, and politics for a variety of publications .
+Currently, I contribute to National Public Radio, KCET’s Artbound, and KPCC’s Take Two.
+In the past, I’ve written for: Vibe, Wax Poetics, the LA Times, Oakland Tribune, Village Voice, SF Bay Guardian, URB, LA Weekly, Scratch, SJ Metro and Minneapolis City Pages, amongst others.
 I keep an online portfolio of my published work.
-I also keep a separate site, ChasingChan.com for my writing on Asian American cinema.
+(I also keep a separate site, ChasingChan.com for my (sporadic) writing on Asian American cinema.)

 In 2003, I edited and co-authored the book, Classic Material: The Hip-Hop Album Guide.

-Since 2006, I have been an Assistant Professor of Sociology at CSU-Long Beach, teaching courses in popular culture, social issues and race/class/gender.
+Scholarship: I am an Associate Professor of Sociology at CSU-Long Beach, teaching courses in popular culture, social issues and race/class/gender.

-I am also available as a speaker for campus and community events.
+I am available as a speaker for campus and community events.

 Since 1993, I have been a DJ.
-I was at KALX FM in Berkeley for 10 years and I continue to DJ.
-I’m available for booking for club gigs, private events and weddings.
+I was at KALX FM in Berkeley for 10 years.
+I DJ private events in case you need one.

-Misc.: Besides Soul-Sides.com, I also maintain a popular culture + politics blog, Poplicks.com along with Junichi Semitsu.
-I am also one of the co-founders of the parenting blog, Rice Daddies.
+Misc.: Besides Soul-Sides.com, I was also one of the co-founders of the parenting blog, Rice Daddies.

 Contact: My general email is: oliverwang AT gmail.com.
 You can also find me at: facebook.com/owang.